wso2/docs-is/en/docs/references/concepts/authorization/user-managed-access.md

 - **party-to-party authorization**: the resource owner can authorize access to their protected resource for clients used by entities that are in a requesting party role.

-- **pre-defined authorization grant rules**: the resource owner can configure authorization grant rules (policy conditions) at will rather than having to authorize access token issuance each time synchronously.
-The authorization server and resource server interact with the client and requesting party asynchronously with respect to the resource owner's interactions.
+- **predefined authorization grant rules**: the resource owner can configure authorization grant rules (policy conditions) at will rather than having to authorize access token issuance each time synchronously.
+The authorization server and resource server, interact with the client and requesting party asynchronously, with respect to the resource owner's interactions.

 !!! info
     For more information, refer [User-Managed Access (UMA) 2.0 Grant for OAuth 2.0 Authorization](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).